Proteomic Biomarker Tests in Blood Samples from Children with Autism Spectrum Disorder (ASD)

 Parents will be asked to complete several questionnaires relating to demographic and anamnestic details and to the child's development.

-A single blood draw will be performed in the clinic and single stool and urine samples will be collected at home.
+• A stool and urine sample will be collected at home from children due to undergo SCT.
 For children scheduled to undergo SCT, the blood, stool and urine samples must be collected before therapy.
-For participating mothers, only a single blood sample will be collected (no stools or urine samples).

 • Parents of high-risk infants will be contacted by phone or email when the child reaches diagnosable age (3.5 years) and again at the age of 6 years, to obtain an update on the child's ASD status.
 If the child has been diagnosed with ASD, an additional blood and stool sample may be collected.